-- 4 portobello mushrooms that are 5" diameter, stems removed and saved, black gills scraped out with a spoon
+- 4 portobello mushrooms that are 5″ diameter, stems removed and saved, black gills scraped out with a spoon

 - 1 tablespoon olive oil

-- ½ medium yellow onion
+- 1/2 medium yellow onion, finely chopped

-- 1 red bell pepper, sliced in half, stem, ribs and seeds removed
+- 1 red bell pepper, finely chopped

-- 1 teaspoon salt
+- 1 teaspoon kosher salt